 Aluminium extrusion is a mechanical process during which aluminium billets are converted into profiles.
 Simplified sequence of the extrusion process: at the beginning, the aluminium billet is pre-heated to required temperature, and then a powerful press pushes aluminium billet through the so-called matrix.
 Matrix is made out of hardened steel with some machined cavities/holes matching the shape of desired aluminium profile.
 Once the desired aluminium profile is pushed through the matrix following processes then executed including, stretching, cutting & tempering which are vital in order to obtain final product mechanical properties.

-- the billet, under the influence of the force of the piston, moves through the matrix cavity, disbanding the profile;
+- the billet, under the influence of the force of the piston, moves through the matrix cavity, splitting the profile;

-- the resulting profile is cut to the length desired by the customer and transported to the ageing furnace.
+- extruded aluminium profile is cut to the desired length and transported to the ageing furnace.
 At controlled temperature, the required profile hardness is achieved;

-- subsequently, profiles are packed in solid, transportable packaging.
+- subsequently, profiles are packed in solid, transportable packaging (wooden crates, stillages etc.).